WarfareTeam/Bannerlord.Warfare/FEATURES.md

 - Mercenaries are given generic names such as [LEADER]'s Wanderers.
 - AI Factions can spend their extra gold on mercenaries during war, which is more or less likely based on opposition strength, if the war is defensive, and how wealthy the hiring clan is.
 - Mercenaries do not go to war independently.
-- Hired mercenaries can be added to armies by the faction leader without influence cost.
+- Hired mercenaries can be added to armies by the faction leader with a denar cost instead of an influence cost.
+The cost type and multiplier is MCM configurable.
 - Hiring clan immediately adds a hired mercenary into their army for no cost (one-time), even if they aren't the leader of said army.
 - Remaining contract time for a hired mercenary is displayed on the mercenary panel.